Africa Minigrids Program

 About the Africa Minigrids Program (AMP)

-The Energy Transition Academy will implement the community of practice component.
+The Energy Transition Academy is implementing the community of practice component.

 Community of Practice